model-graph-tools/analyzer/README.md

-# Model Graph Analyzer
+# Analyzer

-Command line tool which reads the management model from a WildFly instance and stores it as a graph in a [Neo4j](https://neo4j.com/) database.
+Command line tool to parse and store the management model of a WildFly instance into a [graph](https://neo4j.com/) database.

 ## Get Started